 - Pills should be taken at the same time every day.

 - The use of alcohol is not recommended with oral diabetic medications.

 - Watch for symptoms of hypoglycemia (low blood sugar) when on an oral diabetic medication.

 You’re Not Alone!

 It can be intimidating to use needles and syringes on yourself.
-The certified specialists and registered nurses at ThedaCare’s Diabetes Education Program will coach you through every step of the process, easing your fears and helping you feel more confident about taking care of yourself.
+The certified diabetes educators and registered nurses at ThedaCare’s Diabetes Education Program will coach you through every step of the process, easing your fears and helping you feel more confident about taking care of yourself.